Installing a UXP panel (from a CCX file)

 • The UPIA error codes can be a little tricky to find, here's a more complete list: https://community.adobe.com/t5/exchange-discussions/exmancmd-amp-upia-error-codes-as-of-oct-31-2022/m-p/13338362#M4548

-• Make sure you are running the latest version of Photoshop (my panels require PS v23 or later as of April 2022).
+• Make sure you are running the latest version of Photoshop.

 • If it is installed in CCD (Creative Cloud Desktop) but does not show under the Plugins menu in Photoshop, you may need to repair CCD.
-See details to repair CCD below. ***
+See details above to repair CCD.

 • Make sure you have the CCX file on the same drive where Photoshop is installed (typically the boot drive) and then double-click it there.